A Lesson to Learn: Upwork Inc. (UPWK)

 UPWK’s Market Performance

-UPWK stocks went up by 6.45% for the week, with a monthly jump of 2.03% and a quarterly performance of 32.42%, while its annual performance rate touched 595.03%.
-The volatility ratio for the week stands at 4.81% while the volatility levels for the past 30 days are set at 5.87% for Upwork Inc..
-The simple moving average for the period of the last 20 days is 9.97% for UPWK stocks with a simple moving average of 68.01% for the last 200 days.
+UPWK stocks went down by -12.28% for the week, with a monthly drop of -2.93% and a quarterly performance of 8.48%, while its annual performance rate touched 471.02%.
+The volatility ratio for the week stands at 5.36% while the volatility levels for the past 30 days are set at 5.62% for Upwork Inc..
+The simple moving average for the period of the last 20 days is -4.41% for UPWK stocks with a simple moving average of 43.24% for the last 200 days.

 Analysts’ Opinion of UPWK